NorfairKing/smos/smos-docs-site/content/pages/features.markdown

 Files are made to make diffs easy and disjoint.
 Derived data is never stored, but instead computed or rendered.
-There is also built-in sychronisation using `smos-sync-client`.
+There is also built-in sychronisation using `smos-sync`.